Cover Crop Combination Used to Improve Soil Health. Photographer: Scott Bauer. Photo Courtesy of USDA NRCS.

-IPNS aims at reducing the amounts of fertilizer applied to fields and increasing the fertilizer use efficiency by adopting the best time, rate, method and source of application in addition to conserving and improving soil health.
+IPNS aims at reducing the amounts of fertilizer applied to fields and increasing the fertilizer use efficiency by adopting the best time, rate, method and source of application in addition to emphasis conserving and improving soil health.
 IPNS emphasizes using commercial fertilizer in balance with natural fertilizers--such as organic manure, green manures (e.g. conservation cover crops), crop rotation with legumes, crop residues and bio-fertilizers--to meet part of the nutrient needs of crop and cropping systems.
 1

 Scalable to small farms?

 1 A.K.
 Nayak, B. Lal, Mohammad Shahid, B.B.
 Panda, R.Tripathi, R. Raja, and T. Mohapatra.
 Indian Journal of Fertilizers., (2013).
 Fertiliser Best Management Practices in Rice for Higher Productivity.
 Volume 9 (4), pp. 54-66; Rhaman et al 2007